 No doubt that you see where this is going.
 I missed the train.
 For the first time in my life, I missed my ride to get somewhere else.
 After hundreds of flights and train rides that I have taken in nearly 40 years, I have never before missed one through my own fault.

 So far, what I was kicking myself about was that I missed it by less than a minute.
 I ran after that train and just as I was getting to the last car, it left.
-I was within about 15 feet of the last train car when I stopped running.
+I was within about 15 feet of the door to the last train car when I stopped running.
 It was like a scene from a movie where someone is running after the train, usually to stop the love of their life.
 Only it was me and I, unfortunately, was not in a movie, and there definitely wasn’t anyone watching for me out the train window (please let me know if I am wrong about that!).

 So, how did I miss the train?